 Taking the CLEP test allows you to test out of some of the lower level language courses.
 Passing this test allows you to start in a higher level language class, and to receive college credit for classes below your entry level.
 CLEP tests may not be repeated, and must be taken prior to your completion of a total of 45 quarter hours of university credit.

-German and Spanish Examination Scores:
+Spanish Examination Scores:

 40-44: Credit for 4 quarter hours in level 101

 45-49: Credit for 8 quarter hours in levels 101 and 102

 50+: Credit for 12 quarter hours in levels 101, 102, 103